psrenergy-docs/sddp-release-notes/README.md

-**That page is not proof of anything on its own.** It means "cannot be served", which covers "not published yet", "your account has no access", *and* "you are asking too fast" — the endpoint starts returning it under concurrency.
-A run at eight parallel requests produced hundreds of failures that a slow re-probe could not reproduce.
-So downloads are checked gently and every failure is re-tested on its own before it is believed:
+**That page is not proof of anything on its own.** It means "cannot be served", which covers "not published yet", "your account has no access", *and* "you are asking too fast" — the endpoint returns it once it has been hit enough times.
+Two separate full runs produced hundreds of failures, among them the installers of shipped releases like 17.3.12 and 18.0.9, that a slow re-probe served perfectly.
+Asking again is not enough either: right after a full sweep the server is still refusing, so a naive re-test just repeats the wrong answer.

+So a failure is only believed while the server is **provably still serving**.
+The checker picks a control — a download that already succeeded in the same run — and re-fetches it alongside the re-tests.
+While the control keeps coming back, a failure really is that file missing.
+As soon as the control fails too, every remaining verdict is downgraded to `ERROR` instead of being trusted.

 ```
 --download-jobs 3     # parallel requests for download links (default 3)
+--cooldown 60         # settle time before re-testing, and after a refusal
---confirm-delay 2     # seconds between the serial re-tests of failures
+--confirm-delay 2     # seconds between the serial re-tests
+--control-every 10    # re-check the control download every N re-tests
---no-confirm          # skip the re-test (fast, but throttling looks like a dead link)
+--no-confirm          # skip all of it (fast, and unsafe for anything that writes)
 --no-downloads        # do not check download links at all
 ```

-Keep the confirmation pass on for anything that writes.
-It is what stops a busy server from quietly commenting out working links.
+A full download audit therefore takes a while — tens of minutes when many links fail.
+That is the price of not commenting out working links.
+Never pass `--no-confirm` together with `--fix`.

 Do not paste the cookie into a `.bat`: it contains `%` characters and `cmd` would expand them, silently corrupting the value.
 Use `.psr-cookie`.